 52. Cities are becoming increasingly susceptible to sea level rise.
 Many comprise large areas of reclaimed land, which are retained and protected from erosion by hard-engineered structures such as seawalls and rock armouring.
 Many of these engineered coastlines will likely need to be adapted and upgraded to keep pace with rising sea levels.
+The impactsof climate change on coastal infrastructures are described in a dedicated section below (paragraphs 56 to 60).

 53. As an alternative to hard-engineered coastal defences, which are complex and expensive, natural coastal ecosystems such as mangroves and saltmarshes can be used as natural barriers or combined with hard infrastructure using hybrid approaches.
 The retention and restoration of these ecosystems can protect the land and provide valuable ecosystem functions and services, including local livelihoods and food security.
+Recent developments in coastal protection strategies have involved supplementing structural engineering approaches with these “softer” or “greener” forms of coastal stabilization, which aim both to increase ecological co-benefits and to utilize the resilient attributes of natural systems, such as the adaptive capacity displayed by coastal dunes or the disturbance-recovery behaviour demonstrated by coastal wetlands and mangrove forests.